-President of the European Society of Radiology speaks about the AI opportunities as ESR and GE Healthcare partner for upcoming European congress
+President of the European Society of Radiology spoke about AI opportunities as ESR and GE Healthcare partnered for the European Congress

 Artificial intelligence (AI) promises to make sense of heaps of data no human would be capable of to generate actionable insights that can help improve efficiency, increase diagnostic accuracy, improve the patient experience and ultimately, to personalize treatment.
 The average hospital generates 50 petabytes – or 50 million gigabytes – of data every year, mostly from medical images, clinical notes, lab tests, and genomics.
 Yet less than 3% of that data is ever used, presenting a real need for AI.